Great Cornard: History

 The village was consistently a small one until the 20th century.
 Following the turn of the century the population steadily increased and a council estate was built in the 1960s.
 In the 1950s and 60s the village was greatly expanded following the County of London Plan, with the village taking in London overspill.
 By the beginning of the 21st century the population of Great Cornard was approaching that of the town of Sudbury.

-Sport & Leisure
+Sport and leisure

-Great Cornard has a Non-League football club Cornard United who play at Blackhouse Lane.
+Great Cornard has two Non-League football clubs, Cornard United and Kings Park Rangers, both of whom play at Blackhouse Lane.
 The village is also the homes of the hockey and rugby union teams for neighbouring Sudbury, also the home of the Sudbury Motor Cycle Club track at Tye Farm.

 On the outskirts of the village lies Cornard Country Park, a nature reserve containing wild flower meadows and woodland.

 Education

 Secondary education is provided by Thomas Gainsborough School, which also houses the village's sports centre, library and theatre.
 Primary schools include Wells Hall Primary School and Pot Kiln Primary School.